Can you define a “well-aged” wine or cheese?

 “It’s not the years in your life that count.
 It’s the life in your years.

-When researchers actually asked seniors how they defined successful aging, the gaps in taking a purely biomedical approach becomes much more obvious.
+There are important metrics that the biomedical approach misses.
+When researchers asked seniors how they defined successful aging, the gaps become obvious.

-Most of us take a much more personal approach to defining ‘aging well’.
+Most of us do take a much more personal approach to defining “aging well”.